 The system works as follows:

-The low-pressure ammonia vapour leaving the evaporator enters the absorber, where it is absorbed by cold water forming a strong solution of ammonia.
-This solution is known as aqua-ammonia.
-Due to absorption of ammonia, the pressure in the absorber reduces, which in turn, increases the temperature of the solution.
+The low-pressure ammonia vapour leaving the evaporator enters the absorber, where it is absorbed by cold water, forming a strong solution of ammonia.
+This solution is known as “aqua-ammonia.”
+Due to the absorption of ammonia, the pressure in the absorber reduces, which in turn, increases the temperature of the solution.
 The coolant removes the heat generated in the absorber.
 The strong solution from the absorber is pumped by a liquid pump to the generator through a heat exchanger.

-The pump increases pressure of the solution.
-The heat exchanger increases the temperature of the high pressure strong solution.
-The strong solution of ammonia is further heated in the generator with help of steam or a heating coil.
+The pump increases the pressure of the solution.
+The heat exchanger increases the temperature of the high-pressure strong solution.
+The strong solution of ammonia is further heated in the generator with the help of steam or a heating coil.
 The ammonia vapour is driven off or generated during this heating process.
 The hot, high-pressure ammonia vapour is then condensed in the condenser using water as a coolant.
-Meanwhile due to generation of vapour, weak solution remains in the generator.
+Meanwhile, due to the generation of vapour, a weak solution remains in the generator.

 In the evaporator, it absorbs heat and produces the refrigeration effect.
-The low-pressure ammonia vapour from the evaporator then re-enters the absorber, where it is again absorbed to form a strong solution and the cycle repeats itself.
-Thus completes the simple vapour absorption refrigerator cycle.
+The low-pressure ammonia vapour from the evaporator then re-enters the absorber, where it is again absorbed to form a strong solution, and the cycle repeats itself.
+This completes the simple vapour absorption refrigerator cycle.

 Advantages of Vapour absorption refrigeration system

-- Absence of moving parts so less noise.
+- Absence of moving parts means less noise.

-- Exhaust system may be used as a source of heat energy.
+- The exhaust system may be used as a source of heat energy.